-I'm a perfectionist.
-So I'll put it out there, right up front, that I get it: The thought of putting your website — that needs to remain accessible — in the hands of dozens of other colleagues, keeps you up at night.
+The thought of putting your website — which needs to remain accessible — in the hands of dozens of other colleagues, keeps you up at night.

 What if they add dozens of photos without alternative (alt) text and I don't find it for months?
 And what about PDFs?
 Will they add captions to their videos?
-They're all so busy...how can I trust them to take the time to make sure the content they add is accessible?
+They're all so busy...how can I make sure the content they add is accessible?

 Here are six steps for maintaining an accessible website and how to establish a web accessibility program for your school.

-The process to creating and maintaining website content is certainly daunting.
+The process of creating and maintaining website content is certainly daunting.
 However, a fresh start — AKA, a website redesign — is most often the easiest way to begin the process.

-Most districts and schools have hundreds, if not thousands, of pages on their website, all which may have been managed by dozens of individuals over the years — meaning it is very difficult to go through and fix everything.
+Most districts and schools have hundreds of pages on their website, all of which may have been managed by dozens of individuals over the years — meaning it's very difficult to go back through and make all web content accessible.
 Starting from scratch will save your district time and money in the long run.

 If you're in the market for a redesign, selecting a vendor who is trained and knowledgeable in website accessibility will be the key to your success.

-Depending on the size of your district, college, or school, you may have anywhere from five to fifty individuals contributing to your website — and in some cases, maybe even more if you're a large district.
+Depending on the size of your district or school, you may have anywhere from five to a dozen individuals contributing to your website — maybe even more if you're a large district.
 Therefore, it is important that you train all website contributors in website accessibility standards for your website.

-Even a checklist can go a long way.
-In most cases, website admins will just be adding text and photo content to the site, so it can be something as simple as this:
+In many cases, website admins will be adding text and photo content to the site, so it can be something as simple as asking:

 - Does your image have ALT text?
 Y / N